gbv/pica-patch/specification.md

 - [PICA Patch Plain](#pica-patch-plain) is best for human inspection
 - [PICA Patch JSON](#pica-patch-json) is useful in web applications
-- [PICA Patch Normalized](#pica-patch-normalized) is easier to process automatically
+- [PICA Patch Normalized](#pica-patch-normalized) can be easier to process automatically

 ### PICA Patch Plain